Gas Station Chargebacks - Visa Mandates 2020

 In light of these statistics, the reasoning behind the liability shift for fraudulent transactions is quite understandable.
 By strongly incentivizing merchants to install EMV chip readers, the banks and card networks hope to render card skimmers obsolete.
 EMV chips can’t be coped and cloned the way magnetic stripe data can, which makes them an effective technological solution to a growing and costly problem.

-What Exactly is Changing in October 2020?
+What Exactly is Changing with Liability Shift?

 As things currently stand, fuel merchants are liable for fraudulent transactions made with lost or stolen cards, but liability for counterfeit cards—the ones fraudsters are able to create with card skimmer data—rests with the cardholder’s issuing bank.